VinCam01/ML_Project_775831/README.md

 #### 2.2.1 - Logistic Regression
 The first model used is a Logistic Regression.

-**Key Points**:
-- Used to model the relationship between a binary dependent variable and one or more independent variables.
-- Estimates the probability of occurrence of the event of interest.
-- Produces coefficients indicating the effect of independent variables on the probability of success.
+Logistic regression is used to determine the probability of an event.
+Conventionally, the event is represented as a categorical dependent variable.
+The probability of the event is expressed using the sigmoid (or “logit”) function[^1]:

+$$
+P(\hat{Y} = 1 \mid X = x) = \frac{1}{1 + e^{-(b + \mathbf{w}^T \mathbf{x})}}
+$$

+dove $\mathbf{w} = \{w_1, w_2, \ldots, w_n\}$ sono i pesi e $b$ è il termine di bias.
+Logistic regression is used in classification problems and the coefficients are estimated using either the maximum likelihood estimator or stochastic gradient descent.

-As we will see in next sections, despite being the 'simplest' of the models used, the metrics are still very high
+As we will see in next sections, despite being the 'simplest' of the models used, the metrics are still very high.

+[^1]:Kapoor, Amita, Antonio Gulli, and Sujit Pal.
+"Deep Learning with TensorFlow and Keras–3rd edition."
+Small (2017)

 #### 2.2.2 - Random Forest
 Secondly we implemented a Random Forest.

-**Key Points**:
-- Ensemble learning method used for classification tasks.
-- Builds multiple decision trees during training and outputs the class that is the mode of the classes of the individual trees.
-- Each tree is trained on a random subset of the training data and features, promoting diversity among the trees.
-- Handles non-linear relationships well and is robust to overfitting.
+Random forests is a statistical or machine-learning algorithm for prediction.
+Random decision forests easily adapt to nonlinearities found in the data and therefore tend to predict better than linear regression.
+More specifically, ensemble learning algorithms like random forests are well suited for medium to large datasets.
+The tree-based models form the building blocks of the random forest algorithm.
+A tree-based model involves recursively partitioning the given dataset into two groups based on a certain criterion until a predetermined stopping condition is met.
+At the bottom of decision trees are so-called leaf nodes or leaves[^2].

 **Hyperparameters**:
 - n_estimators: 117 -> number of trees in the forest.